asu-rcthor/cse492-public/README.md

 #### Step 3: Setup this project in Eclipse:

 In Eclipse, select the `drivinglicense` folder when importing this project from the filesystem.
-(Specifically, `cse492-public/week14/drivinglicense`.)
-Once complete, develop a strategy and write test cases with your peers.
+The project will likely not import properly if you select a different folder, such as `cse492` or `week14` Once complete, develop a strategy and write test cases with your peers.
 A sample test case has already been provided for you.

 As you write test cases, you may find the java.time.LocalDate class to be useful.
 Here is a quick link for the documentation: <https://docs.oracle.com/javase/8/docs/api/java/time/LocalDate.html>